Varanasi Travel Guide

 One of the ancient seats of learning in India, Varanasi is situated between Delhi and Kolkata, at a bend in the sacred Ganges River.
 Home to some of the most ancient and revered monasteries in the world, Varanasi remains the place where scholars come to learn the ancient knowledge of the Vedas and hold court on the nature of God.

-Apart from its religious significance, Varanasi is also the hub of many traditional industries and is world-famous for its silks - in particular, its silk brocades.
-The town does a roaring trade with pilgrims and tourists alike - although, regrettably, this has resulted in Varanasi developing a bit of a reputation for pick-pocketing.
+Apart from its religious significance, Varanasi is also the hub of many traditional industries and is world-famous for its silks, and silk brocades in particular.
+The town does a roaring trade with pilgrims and tourists alike, although, regrettably, this has resulted in Varanasi developing a bit of a reputation for pick-pocketing.
 One of the oldest continuously-inhabited cities in the entire world, there is a real sense of culture about Varanasi.
-The city is home to many poets, musicians, novelists and philosophers - and you are strongly encouraged to spend some time in the city's tea-houses and local restaurants, where you are guaranteed to be embroiled in some of the most interesting conversations of your life.
+The city is home to many poets, musicians, novelists and philosophers and visitors are strongly encouraged to spend some time in the city's tea-houses and local restaurants, where they are guaranteed to be embroiled in some fascinating conversations.

 Become our Varanasi Travel Expert